Masculinites-Esclavagistes/Pipeline-TEI2HTML/README.md

 - in your Terminal :
   - activate a virtual environment such as yaltaienv, if you have installed the rtk environment on your computer.
   - go to "Pipeline-TEI2HTML/PYTHON", then run the various scripts one after the other:

+    0_remove_artefact_zones.py
+      => Deletes the content of DigitizationArtefactZone and StampZone, preserve other zones.

     1_clean_tei.py
+      => Cleans the .tei file by removing all tags, restructures by adding simple TEI tags <p> and <lb/>

     2_compile_tei_by_file.py
+      => Group files by folder

     3_correct_tei.py
+      => Adds namespace and standard TEI structure

     4_validation_tei.py
+      => Validates XML compliance

     5_compile_files2corpus.py
+      -> Compile the complete corpus

     if necessary (more than 500 000 lines in your XML-TEI file will crash your HTML page) :

     6_divide_xml.py
+      => Divide the corpus into manageable parts

 You should have one or more XML-TEI files created at the end of this first phase, in "Pipeline-TEI2HTML/PYTHON/output".